When Is Linear Search Faster Than Binary Search?

 The Code

-In this post we analyze the following implementations of binary search and linear search (compiled with O3 and march=native):
+In this post we analyze the following implementations of binary search and linear search (compiled with O3 and march=native on each platform).
+For completeness, we will also compare these implementations with std::lower_bound.

 size_t binary_search(const std::vector<long>& vec, long target) {